Lecture 09: Introduction to Two-Way ANOVA

 Important

-1. If one of extraneous factors is expected to have any impact on IV as well, then, it is treated as “confounding” factor
+1. If an extraneous factor is expected to affect the IV as well, it is treated as a confounding factor

-2. If one of extraneous factors is NOT expected to have any impact on IV, then, it is treated as “nuisance” factor
+2. If an extraneous factor is not expected to affect the IV, it is treated as a nuisance factor

-1. If the nuisance variable is known and controllable, we use blocking and control it by including a “blocking” factor in our experiment.
+1. If the nuisance variable is known and controllable, use blocking by including a blocking factor in the experiment.

-2. If the nuisance factor is known but uncontrollable, sometimes we can use analysis of covariance (ANCOVA) to remove the effect of the nuisance factor from the analysis.
+2. If the nuisance factor is known but uncontrollable, use ANCOVA to adjust for its effect.

-3. If the nuisance factors that are unknown and uncontrollable (sometimes called a “lurking” variable; e.g., teachers’ personality/emotions).
-We use randomization to balance out their impact.
+3. If nuisance factors are unknown and uncontrollable (sometimes called “lurking” variables; e.g., teachers’ personality/emotions), use randomization to balance their impact.

 1. Confounding Factor